ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 ### Why does the file I uploaded not load on the osu!wiki?

 Currently, **1MB** size is the upper limit for any files.
-Resize, or compress the file to stay below the file limit.
+Resize or compress the file to stay below the file limit.

 Also, check the file extension in use.
 Use only lowercased variant of the file extension (like ``.jpg``, ``.gif``, ``.png``, or ``.md``).